EdwardJRoss/skeptric/pooling-proportions-empirical-bayes/index.md

 # 0.1463 0.3227 0.3060 0.1641 0.0535 0.0074
 ```

-We can obtain the marginal distribution by integrating out $$\theta$$ using the law of total probability, and simplifying with conditional independence.
+We can obtain the marginal distribution by integrating out $\theta$ using the law of total probability, and simplifying with conditional independence.
 This can be done for a wide range of models, called [Conditionally Independent Hierarchical Models](http://people.csail.mit.edu/jrennie/trg/papers/kass-bayesian-89.pdf), see also the derivation for a [hierarchical normal distribution with known variance](/james-stein-bayes)